Mal Colston: Travel allowances scandal

 In 1997, Colston was charged by the Commonwealth Director of Public Prosecutions with 28 charges of defrauding the Commonwealth by allegedly misusing his parliamentary travel allowance.
 He then revealed that he was suffering from cancer.
 Prosecution was not pursued after medical opinion was provided that Colston was unlikely to live long enough for a trial to be completed.
 In the event, he survived for a further six years.
 He retired from the Senate at the end of his term.

 Death and estate

-Colston died of colon cancer in 2003.
+Colston died of colon cancer in August 2003.
 He had appointed his wife, Dawn Colston, as executor and trustee of his will, but she died eleven months later, before she could dispose of her husband's will.
 She had appointed her brother, Brian McMullen, as executor of her will.

 The Colstons' son, Douglas Colston, claimed that he was entitled to half the income of his parents' estates, and initiated action against McMullen.
 The case was ongoing, as of September 2011.
 As of 2022, the outcome of this case is unknown.

 Notwithstanding the controversies that he generated after his defection from Labor, Colston requested that no condolence motion be moved in the Senate after his death.